Whatsapp Icon

 Deep Breathing Exercises

-Deep breathing is a simple yet powerful relaxation technique that can be practiced anywhere.
+Deep breathing is a simple yet powerful relaxation technique that can be practised anywhere.
 It involves taking slow, deep breaths to help calm your mind and reduce tension.
-When were stressed, our breathing becomes shallow and rapid; deep breathing counteracts this by encouraging full oxygen exchange.
+When we are stressed, our breathing becomes shallow and rapid; deep breathing counteracts this by encouraging full oxygen exchange.
 A few minutes of deep breathing can alleviate stress, improve oxygen flow, and significantly lower levels of anxiety.

 Yoga